fogush/php-static-analysis-tools/README.md

 * [Composer Require Checker](https://github.com/maglnet/ComposerRequireChecker) - A CLI tool to check whether a specific composer package uses imported symbols that aren't part of its direct composer dependencies
 * [phpstaticanalysis.com](https://phpstaticanalysis.com/demo) - A website that lets you try some PHP static analysis command-line tools online
 * [Static Analysis Results Baseliner](https://github.com/DaveLiddament/sarb) - A tool for generating a baseline from static analysis tools.
+* [GrumPHP](https://github.com/phpro/grumphp) - A composer plugin that registers git hooks and runs code analyzers and other stuff